Elering/estfeed-datahub-docs/eng/05-metering-point.md

 ## Requesting metering point data

-In general, all authorised users can request metering point data using the `search` services, but open suppliers and balance responsible parties can also request updates of new and changed metering point data using the `data-distribution/search` service.
+In general, all authorised users can request metering point data using the `search` services, but open suppliers and balance responsible parties can also request updates of new and changed metering point data using the data-distribution service.

 ### API messages